stream-protocol/ecommerce-admin-system/README.md

 ### Features

-You can learn about all of the e-commerce features that Medusa provides [in our documentation](https://docs.medusajs.com/introduction#features).
+You can learn about all of the e-commerce platform features that StreamPay provides [in our documentation](https://docs.stream.pay.io/introduction#features).

 ## Contributions